 The 10th Chapter of NCERT Exemplar Solutions for Class 12 Mathematics is Vector Algebra.
-Here, students will learn introduction to vectors, its types, addition and multiplication performed on vectors, components of the vector, section formula, scalar product, projection of a vector on a line and vector product.
-To attain a strong grip over the concepts of this chapter, students can make use of the solutions PDF of NCERT Exemplar Solutions for Class 12 Maths Chapter 10 Vector Algebra, from the link given below.
+Here, students will learn the introduction to vectors, their types, addition and multiplication performed on vectors, components of the vector, section formula, scalar product, projection of a vector on a line and vector product.
+To attain a strong grip over the concepts of this chapter, students can make use of the solutions PDF of NCERT Exemplar Solutions for Class 12 Maths Chapter 10 Vector Algebra from the link given below.

 Exercise 10.3 Page No: 215